prashantagarawal/nodejs-starterkit/README.md

 2. localhost:8000/api - Serve rest api request

 ## Features ##
-- **Glued Server** [Glue](https://github.com/hapijs/glue/blob/master/API.md) is a plugin that provides easy server configuration
+- **Glued Server -** [Glue](https://github.com/hapijs/glue/blob/master/API.md) is a plugin that provides easy server configuration
-- **Using Dot ENV** [.env](https://www.npmjs.com/package/dotenv) All the environment variables are managed using 'dotenv' node package for development, the same will need to be configured at the host server in the production environment.
+- **Using Dot ENV -** [(.env)](https://www.npmjs.com/package/dotenv) All the environment variables are managed using 'dotenv' node package for development, the same will need to be configured at the host server in the production environment.
-- **Configuration Using Confidence module** [confidence](https://www.npmjs.com/package/confidence) A combination of Glue server along with Confidence and dotEnv makes it easy and handy to setup node config with best practices which is based on [The Twelve-Factor-App](http://12factor.net/config) methodology.
+- **Configuration Using [confidence](https://www.npmjs.com/package/confidence) module -** A combination of Glue server along with Confidence and dotEnv makes it easy and handy to setup node config with best practices which is based on [The Twelve-Factor-App](http://12factor.net/config) methodology.
 - **Local Authentication** using Email and Password
-- **cookie based and JWT authentication** WEB and RESTAPI both have their independent authentication mechanisms, the web application uses the cookie based authentication and the RESTAPI uses the JWT authentication for access.
+- **Cookie based and JWT authentication** WEB and RESTAPI both have their independent authentication mechanisms, the web application uses the cookie based authentication and the RESTAPI uses the JWT authentication for access.
 This application assumes the availability of 'MongoDB' installation on the localhost where the server will run.
-- MVC Project Structure
+- **Hapi-Swagger -** All Apis are well documented for unit testing and sharing with UI teams.
-- Sass stylesheets (auto-compiled via middleware)
+- **MVC Project Structure**
-- **Account Management**
+- **Sass stylesheets (auto-compiled via middleware)**
-- Profile Details
+- **Profile Details**
-- Change Password
+- **Change Password**
-- Forgot Password - Forgot password implementation is done using 'nodemailer' (sends an email with reset password link with a unique token that expires in 1 hour).
+- **Forgot Password -** Forgot password implementation is done using 'nodemailer' (sends an email with reset password link with a unique token that expires in 1 hour).
-- Reset Password
+- **Reset Password**
 - If you are using 'Chrome' for unit testing the application, you can Hapi-ly use the 'node-inspector' chrome plugin pre-configured with this app for debugging purposes.

 ## Technology ##